tinarwl08/Elevate-Labs-AIML-Task-4/README.md

-Logistic Regression Classification Project
+Logistic Regression Classification Project :
-Project Overview

 This project implements a binary classification model using Logistic Regression to predict whether a tumor is malignant or benign using the Breast Cancer Wisconsin dataset.
 Dataset